MiamiOH-CSE274/Portfolio/README.md

 7 - Create an implementation of a Heap
 ----
-TODO: Provide a link to your completed 07_Heap_Lab OR Vise project (only if you implemented a heap for it)
+TODO: Provide a link to your completed 07_Heap_Lab

 7 - Create an implementation of either Adjacency Lists or Adjacency Matrices
 ----
-TODO: Provide a link to your completed 08_Graph_Lab OR Vise project (only if you implemented a graph for it)
+TODO: Provide a link to your completed 08_Graph_Lab

 7 - Implement graph algorithms
 ----
-TODO: Provide a link to your completed Vise project (only if you used graph traversal), or add a graph traversal to 08_Graph_Lab and provide a link
+TODO: Add a graph traversal (DFS or BFS) to 08_Graph_Lab and provide a link

 21 - Determine space and time requirements of common data structure methods
 -----